pingcap/docs/tidb-cloud/migration-overview-for-cloud.md

 You can migrate data from a wide variety of data sources to TiDB Cloud.
 This document gives an overview of the data migration scenarios.

+## Configure Amazon S3 access and GCS access

+If your source data is stored in Amazon S3 or GCS buckets, before importing or migrating the data to TiDB Cloud, you need to configure cross-account access to the buckets.
+For more information, see [Configure Amazon S3 access and GCS access](/tidb-cloud/config-s3-and-gcs-access.md).

 ## Migrate data from MySQL-compatible databases

 TiDB is highly compatible with MySQL.
-You can migrate data from any MySQL-compatible databases to TiDB smoothly, whether the data is from a self-hosted MySQL instance or RDS service provided by the public cloud.
+You can migrate data from any MySQL-compatible databases to TiDB Cloud smoothly, whether the data is from a self-hosted MySQL instance or RDS service provided by the public cloud.
 For more information, see [Migrate Data from MySQL-Compatible Databases](/tidb-cloud/migrate-data-into-tidb.md).

 After full data migration, you can also perform incremental data migration from MySQL-compatible databases to TiDB Cloud.
 For more information, see [Migrate Incremental Data from MySQL-Compatible Databases](/tidb-cloud/migrate-incremental-data-from-mysql.md).